The Bachelor's Hannah Ann Sluss Hints at Possible New Romance With a Mystery Man

 "He might not even be an actor," Sluss added while continuing to play coy.

-Brown had expressed interest in Tyler Cameron on The Ellen DeGeneres Show earlier this month.
+Sluss had expressed interest in Tyler Cameron on The Ellen DeGeneres Show earlier this month.
 However, she argued she's not alone in thinking the Florida native is cute.
 Cameron has also been spotted hanging out with Hannah Brown over the past few weeks.

 Whoever Sluss' mystery man is, one thing is for sure: She's enjoying just communicating with him before they even go out on a potential date.